Please review the faculty Guidelines for Independent Study.

 - Dual-degree students earning a master’s degree outside the Law School may count up to three (3) credits of independent study toward the number of law credits required to graduate.

-- LLM students in the one-year program for foreign law graduates or the Law & Entrepreneurship program may count three (3) credits of independent study toward the number of credits required to graduate.
+LLM students in the one-year program for foreign law graduates or the Law & Entrepreneurship program may count up to three (3) credits of independent study toward the number of credits required to graduate.

 - JD-LLM students in International & Comparative Law may count up to four (4) credits of independent study toward the number of credits required to graduate.
 (Law School Rule 3-12)

 Project Planning and Obtaining a Faculty Supervisor

 Students interested in independent study should have a reasonably well-defined topic, including some level of background research on the subject matter, before approaching a faculty member to discuss the faculty member’s interest and availability to supervise the independent study.
 When seeking a faculty supervisor, there a couple of things to keep an open mind about:

 Who your faculty supervisor might be.
 There could be more than one faculty member who is a good fit for you and your topic.